xoceanmodel/xroms/README.md

 ### Create environment if needed

 As a first step, you can create an environment for this package with conda if you want.
 If you do this, you'll need to git clone the package first as below.
-Note that `mamba` and `conda` can be used interchangably, but `mamba` is faster for installation.
+Note that `mamba` and `conda` can be used interchangeably, but `mamba` is faster for installation.

     mamba create --name XROMS --file requirements.txt